tezizzm/DotNetCoreWorkshopAdvanced/Exercises/Exercise #1 Database Connectors.md

 ## Introduction

 In this exercise we create a Web API application that will serve as the backend microservice for the remaining exercises in this workshop.
-We will bind a persistent store to our microservice and observe the Steeltoe connectors discover and connect to the persistent store.  **Note we assume there is an instance of MySql available to bind to your application.
-If not the code will detect this and connect and utilize an in memory data store.**
+We will bind a in memory persistent store to our microservice and observe the Steeltoe connectors discover and connect to the persistent store.

 1. Create a directory for our new API with the following command:  `mkdir bootcamp-webapi`